 Mr. Rama Krishna is a senior citizen living in Mumbai.
 He gets a regular check-up at a reputed hospital nearby his house, every 6 months.
 Despite his age, he maintains good health.
 He has taken a health insurance policy with a co-pay clause of 10%.

 During one of the visits to the doctor, advised Mr. Rama to go in for a small treatment, which was costing Rs.
 12,000.
 Fortunately, the treatment is covered under his insurance policy.

 However, since there is a co-pay clause of 10%, Mr. Krishna will need to bear an expense of Rs.
 1200 out of his own pocket, while the rest Rs.
 10,800 will be borne by the insurer.

 Ravi Krishna, son of Mr. Rama Krishna, is working with an MNC and is covered by a group health policy bought by the employer.
-The group health policy has zero co-payment clause; i.e. the employees need not pay any money out of their pocket for the covered medical expenses.
+The group health policy has a zero co-payment clause; i.e. the employees need not pay any money out of their pocket for the covered medical expenses.

 Co-Pay in Family Floater

 Siddhartha and Mansi have bought a family floater policy which also covers their parents.
-They decided to this setup after realizing that the previous senior citizen policy had a very high co-pay (30%) and had also included a loading for the premiums (25%).
+They decided on this setup after realizing that the previous senior citizen policy had a very high co-pay (30%) and had also included a loading for the premiums (25%).

 Thus, if there was a claim for Rs.
 10,000, their parents had to shell out Rs.
 3000 from their own pocket and faced a premium increase of 25% for the next year.

 This made the policy quite expensive with each claim, and the parents also had to pay a hefty amount out of their own pocket for each bill.
-Lower co-pay clause (10%) and loading (5%), allow the family to cover the expenses and keep the premiums from hitting the rooftop after a claim year.
+A lower co-pay clause (10%) and loading (5%), allow the family to cover the expenses and keep the premiums from hitting the rooftop after a claim year.